 Expropriation orders, also known as purchase orders for public purposes, are military orders that the army uses primarily for the purpose of expropriating land for roads and various infrastructure projects.
 Unlike seizure orders, expropriation orders are not temporary, but can only officially be issued for projects that will also be used by the “local population.”
-That is, the Palestinian population.
+Namely, the Palestinian population.
 In practice, in some cases Israel has used expropriation orders to establish settlements (Ma’ale Adumim, Ofra), and in many other cases, these orders were used for the purpose of paving access roads to settlements--roads that are used only by the settler population.
 To date, the army has issued expropriation orders for about 75,000 dunam of land.
-Since the signing of the Oslo II Accord, Israel has issued one appropriation order in the territory of the Palestinian Authority, to build Route 35 (a bypass road built between Halhul and Hebron).
+Since the signing of the Oslo II Accord, Israel has issued one expropriation order in the territory of the Palestinian Authority, to build Route 35 (a bypass road built between Halhul and Hebron).

 For more information, read B’Tselem’s report, Land Grab, page 51.